OpenSecuritySummit/oss2018/content/participant/OSS/ann-marie-grace.md

 notes :
 - AM to fill her details
 sessions:
-# add above a comma delimited list of the Working Sessions you would like to attend (use the session's title) e.g. sessions: Security Playbooks Diagrams, Hackathon Daily Sessions
+# add the Working Sessions you would like to attend in the meta above (use the session's title) e.g. sessions (one per line): -Security Playbooks Diagrams -Hackathon Daily Sessions
 ---

 <!-- put more details about participant here -->